By Deborah Jeanne Sergeant

 Constantly drinking milk, juice or other liquids “puts them at risk for decay,” Caplash said.

 Especially detrimental is sending kids to bed with a bottle of milk or juice.
-Since babies do not swallow all the liquid, there may be the formation of some pools in their mouths, which might feed the bacteria that will damage their tooth enamel and cause cavities.
+Since babies do not swallow all the liquid, there may be the formation of some pools in their mouths, which might feed the bacteria that will damage their tooth enamel and cause cavities, learn more from this Utah kids dentist.

 By the time children can write their own name, they should be able to brush their teeth, but parents should monitor them to ensure good hygiene and maintain regular check-ups to keep cavities away.